 When you are in Trapper Creek - Skwentna, you'll notice that it is more blue-collar than most other communities in America.
 40.91% of Trapper Creek - Skwentna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Trapper Creek - Skwentna is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Trapper Creek - Skwentna who work in office and administrative support (17.83%), management occupations (16.08%), and sales jobs (4.55%).

-Telecommuters are a relatively large percentage of the workforce: 35.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Trapper Creek - Skwentna telecommute to their jobs.
+Overall, about 35.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Trapper Creek - Skwentna is worth considering.